 IMPORTANT: The church posts a list near the kitchenette entrance to the Fireside Room, that shows (under "Monday") what room is assigned for the Old Time Jam for the current week.
 Check the list when you arrive.
 See the PDF campus map for room locations.
 (The parking lot is on the left side of the map.)

 Cost: To cover the room rental fee, we ask for a donation from participants.
 Due to reduced gathering size post-COVID, the suggested donation is now $3 per musician (vs. $2), with occasional jams free if we've collect more than is needed for the month.
 Listeners need not contrubute -- in other words, “pay to play”.

 Every Monday (except possibly major holidays), 7:00-9:00pm.

 Since some people gather before 7:00 to eat, sometimes the music starts early.

 Questions?
 Call or email Pete Showman (see below)

 Eat before the jam!
-There's no food service, but Jam participants and their guests are welcome to bring food to eat (or to share) between 6:00 and 7:00 — but all trash should be collected and removed from the room when we leave.
-There are several take-out options in the nearby Charleston Shopping Center (corner of Charleston and Middlefield).
+There's no food service, but in the absence of COVID-19, Jam participants and their guests are welcome to bring food to eat (or to share) between 6:00 and 7:00 — but all trash should be collected and removed from the room when we leave.
+There are (or were?) several take-out options in the nearby Charleston Shopping Center (corner of Charleston and Middlefield).